Miscarriage, or pregnancy loss, can look and feel different for each woman. Common symptoms include bleeding and cramping.

 To improve accuracy, it can be helpful to monitor basal body temperature, use ovulation tests, or try other ways to predict fertility.

 Most miscarriages result from chromosomal irregularities.
 This means that the developing embryo or fetus has an irregular number of chromosomes.

 These irregularities usually occur at random, meaning that they are unlikely to reoccur.
 In other words, experiencing one pregnancy loss does not increase the likelihood of experiencing another.

 A 2017 study found that 15.7% of women with a previous miscarriage had another during the 2-year study period.

-Meanwhile, a 2016 study found that women were more likely to become pregnant in the 3 months following a miscarriage.
+Meanwhile, a 2016 study found that women were more likely to become pregnant in the

 Many women become pregnant again shortly after a pregnancy loss, and a smaller number experience multiple losses in a row.